 Map & Directions: From the Lake Lure Beach, head west on Memorial Hwy.
 (64W) for 3.8 miles.
 Turn right on NC 9 (just past Old Cider Mill gift shop).
-Follow NC 9 for 7 miles to Old Fort Rd. on the right (lots of community signs on corner).
+Follow NC 9 for 7 miles to Old Fort Rd. on the right (lots of community signs on the corner).
 Turn right and continue on Old Fort Rd. for 4.8 miles and bear left where Old Fort Rd. becomes Bat Cave Rd. – continue on Bat Cave Rd. an additional 4.8 miles.
 Now your right in front of I-40.
-Right in front of I-40 turn left – yes, it looks like you could be going the wrong way up the off ramp – pay attention to signs.
-This left takes you on to Catawba River Rd. – continue 3.1 miles to trailhead parking lot on Warren Mountain Drive.
+Right in front of I-40 turn left – yes, it looks like you could be going the wrong way up the off-ramp – pay attention to signs.
+This left takes you on to Catawba River Rd. – continue 3.1 miles to the trailhead parking lot on Warren Mountain Drive.

 Catawba Falls – Waterfall Hike Trail Details:

 Word is out about this beautiful waterfall and as such this hike has a tendency to get busy on weekends, so plan your trip accordingly.
-There is ample parking and great restroom facilities at the trailhead.
+There are ample parking and great restroom facilities at the trailhead.
 The park is dog-friendly, but dogs must be leashed.

 The trail is very well-marked and easy to follow and does not take any severe elevation increases.
 However, we rate this hike difficult in a few places where water crossings can be dangerous and rock hopping can be tricky.
 Please be very careful as people have been injured.
 You will get wet up to mid-calve on a few of the stream/”river” crossings as there are no rocks to hop across.
 We opt to just walk right on through with our shoes on.
 A large stretch of the trail runs along the Catawba River which makes for a very tranquil hike.